 If you have ever used a cardio machine or smartwatch with a fitness app, you probably noticed one interesting metric: calories burned.
 The more work you did, the more this number grew, and with it, your sense of fulfillment.
 But, how accurate is this value?
 More importantly, can we use it when tracking our fitness progress?

 Today, we will go over everything you need to know about calories burned, what it means, how good an indicator it is, and what benefits it offers.
 Let us dive in.
 What does calories burned mean?

 Calories burned is precisely what it sounds like: A machine or smart device is the best estimation for the number of calories you have burned.
 Most devices and cardio machines have specific formulas for calculating the number of calories a person would burn.

 For instance, hop on a treadmill, and it will start showing the calories you are burning.
 Good treadmills also have you input your weight, which helps make this calculation more accurate.
 A 55 kg (120 pounds) woman would burn a vastly different number of calories than an 80 kg (176 pounds) man, even if both do the same thing.

 On the contrary, watches like the FitBit Flex and heart rate monitors like the Polar H10 will also track your caloric expenditure based on your activity level, gender, and weight.
+If you want to know about how a smartwatch can help you to stay fit, read our previous blog post here.
 Is calories burned a good indicator?